OfficeDev/office-scripts-docs/docs/tutorials/excel-tutorial.md

 # Record, edit, and create Office Scripts in Excel on the web

 This tutorial teaches you the basics of recording, editing, and writing an Office Script for Excel on the web.
+You'll be recording a script that applies some formatting to a sales record worksheet.
+You'll then edit the script created by your recording to apply more formatting, create a table, and sort that table.

+Completing the tutorial gives you practice recording your actions and making small edits to those recordings.
+This record-then-edit pattern lets you see the changes you're making to your workbook in code form.

 ## Prerequisites